-While in a heading lock mode, the heading can be adjusted by pressing the left turn or right turn buttons on the handheld remote or by holding the momentary button down on the foot pedal while steering the foot pedal toe down on the foot pedal toe down to steer right or heel down to steer left.
-The trolling motor will resume heading lock-course mode navigation based on the new trolling motor heading.
+While in a heading lock mode, the heading can be adjusted by pressing the left turn or right turn buttons on the handheld remote or by holding the momentary button down on the foot pedal while steering the foot pedal toe down to steer right or heel down to steer left.
+The trolling motor will resume heading lock when the momentary button is released and will navigate.